Puran poli: Maharashtra

+It is the special dish of Maharashtra which is prepared on every occasion at every house, especially during festivals such as Gudhi Padwa, Akshaya Tritiya, Ganesh Chaturthi and Holi.
+It is eaten with Basundi, Aamras, Kadhi, Amti, etc. In Maharashtra, Puran Poli is eaten with a variant of Amti (flavored sour curry) known as Katachi Amti which is prepared with the remaining water of cooked Chana Dal used to make Puran Poli.
+Mainly jaggery is used in puran poli for sweetness.
+It is eaten with Vada (Bhaji) – a pakora made of all lentils.
+In some regions of Maharashtra, Puran Poli is served with a dollop of ghee on top, which enhances its flavor and richness.
+The texture and taste of Puran Poli can vary from region to region, with some areas making it thinner and crispier, while others make it thicker and softer.
+The process of making Puran Poli can also differ slightly depending on the region, with some using a rolling pin to flatten the dough while others use their hands to shape it.
+The North-Maharashtra (Khandesh) region makes it using hand and calls it Khapar chi Puran Poli or simply Mande which is huge in size and difficult to make.

 Andhra Pradesh

 It is popularly called bobbattu and served on major festive and other occasions.
 It is one of the sweets of Coastal Andhra.
-The stuff used inside the bobbattu varies according the region.
+The stuff used inside the bobbattu varies according to the region.
 It is served hot and eaten by applying a layer of ghee to it.
 Rava bobbattu is another variant of bobbattu.
-It is called as poli in Rayalaseema region of Andhra Pradesh and obbattu in northeast Andhra Pradesh.
+It is called obattu in Rayalaseema region of Andhra Pradesh and poli in northeast Andhra Pradesh.

 Karnataka

-It is a special dish served in the state of Karnataka on all occasions, especially during Yugadi/Ugadi.
+It is a special dish served in the state of Karnataka on all occasions, especially during Yugadi (ಯುಗಾದಿ).
 Different varieties of holige are served in various parts of Karnataka and the most common is the one prepared with yellow gram and sugar or jaggery and obbattu is also prepared using coconut and sugar as the ingredients.